Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Parameter Estimation Method for Unital GKSL Dynamics

 This minimization of the loss function $\mathcal{L}$ with respect to $\bm{p}$ leads to the following system of linear equations:

 This can be written compactly as:

 where the matrix $A$ and the vector $\bm{b}$ are obtained by accumulating data over the time series:

-Furthermore, to enhance numerical stability and ensure the full rank of $A$, it is advantageous to combine time-series data from multiple time evolutions starting from different initial states.
-Since the estimation problem is linear, these independent datasets can be seamlessly aggregated into the summations defining $A$ and $\bm{b}$, thereby improving the robustness of the estimation against experimental noise.
+We emphasize that a single trajectory, or trajectories starting from certain symmetric initial states, may lack sufficient information to make the matrix $A$ full rank, leaving some parameters unidentifiable.
+To obtain a unique global solution and to enhance numerical stability, the use of time-series data from multiple trajectories starting from a set of linearly independent initial states is required.
+Since the estimation problem is linear, these independent datasets can be simply aggregated into the summations defining $A$ and $\bm{b}$.
+Consequently, the use of appropriate datasets is expected to guarantee the full-rank property of matrix $A$.